HungryTurtleCode/htc_website/jekyll/_drafts/parallax-library.md

 This now becomes that value of
 {% ihighlight javascript %}{% raw %}
 endPrevModule
-{% endraw %}{% endihighlight %} and then that value is again used to calulate the absolute mount point of the current module by adding the current modules mount point to it.
+{% endraw %}{% endihighlight %} and then that value is again used to calculate the absolute mount point of the current module by adding the current modules mount point to it.

 ### And so it goes